Pumping and Treatment of Groundwater

 The Consent Judgment is a legal agreement between the Michigan Department of Environment, Great Lakes and Energy (EGLE), formerly DEQ, and Gelman Sciences that dictates the monitoring and treatment of the contamination.
 The Consent Judgment was first enacted in 1992.

 The Consent Judgment was amended a first time in 1996 and a second time in 1999.
 In 2005 an Order Prohibiting Groundwater Use was put into place (see more information below) creating a Prohibition Zone.
-The Consent Judgment was amended a third time in 2011, which included an expansion of the Prohibition Zone.
+The Consent Judgment was amended a third time in 2011 and a fourth time in 2023, both of which included an expansion of the Prohibition Zone.

 The proposed Fourth Amendment and Restatement of the Consent Judgment, and related documents, can be accessed via the document repository webpage.
-The Fourth Amendment proposes additional mapping and plume delineation, new monitoring and extraction wells, additional treatment at the source and expansion of the Prohibition.
+The Fourth Amendment reduced the drinking water criteria from 85 to 7.2 ppb and the groundwater to surface water (GSI) criteria from 2,800 to 280 ppb to be in line with current State of Michigan cleanup criteria.
+It also required new monitoring and extraction wells, updated monitoring plans, and expansion of the Prohibition Zone.

 Order Prohibiting Groundwater Use / Prohibition Zone